YongHwan2161/cppWebServer3/system-documents/cli-interface.md

 Example:
 ```
-> create-axis 0 0 0    # Create forward link axis in node 0, channel 0
+> create-axis 0 0 0    # Create forward link axis in vertex 0, channel 0
-> create-axis 1 0 1    # Create backward link axis in node 1, channel 0
+> create-axis 1 0 1    # Create backward link axis in vertex 1, channel 0
-> create-axis 0 1 3    # Create time axis in node 0, channel 1
+> create-axis 0 1 3    # Create time axis in vertex 0, channel 1
 ```

 ### Check Specific Axis
 ```
-check-axis <node_index> <channel_index> <axis_number>
+check-axis <vertex_index> <channel_index> <axis_number>
 ```
-Checks if a specific axis exists in the given node and channel.
+Checks if a specific axis exists in the given vertex and channel.

 Example:
 ```
 > check-axis 0 0 0
-Axis 0 exists in node 0, channel 0
+Axis 0 exists in vertex 0, channel 0

 > check-axis 0 0 2
-Axis 2 does not exist in node 0, channel 0
+Axis 2 does not exist in vertex 0, channel 0
 ```

 ### List All Axes
 ```
-list-axes <node_index> <channel_index>
+list-axes <vertex_index> <channel_index>
 ```
-Shows all axes present in the specified node and channel.
+Shows all axes present in the specified vertex and channel.

 Example:
 ```
 > list-axes 0 0
-Axes in node 0, channel 0:
+Axes in vertex 0, channel 0:
 Total axes: 3

 Axis numbers: